History Uncovered: The Mystery of Ida Richardson of Rancho Guajome

 Dorinda’s escapades aside, she presumably gave Edward up for adoption when he was about six years old.
 Edward was adopted by a well-known and respected doctor, John J. Steiner, and his wife Georgina (Blanchett) Steiner, of Richfield, Utah.

-Dr. John Steiner and his wife Georgina had one biological son, Chauncey J. Steiner, born in 1896.
+His adoptive parents, Dr. John Steiner and his wife Georgina, had one biological son, Chauncey J. Steiner, born in 1896.
 The little boy died at the age of three.
 A little lamb graces the top of Chauncey’s headstone and below his name and date of birth and death is the tender inscription “We loved him.”

 Thereafter the Steiners formally, and informally, adopted several children over the years.
 Edward was the only boy in this extended family, and it appears may have been only the second child of five to be formally adopted and although no such records have been found, Edward’s last name was legally changed to Steiner.